vseventer/sharp-cli/README.md

   sharp boolean <operand> <operator>           Perform a bitwise boolean operation with operand
                                                image
+  sharp convolve <width> <height> <kernel>     Convolve the image with the specified kernel sharp extend <top> <bottom> <left> <right>   Extends/pads the edges of the image with the provided
+                                               background colour
+  sharp extract <top> <left> <width> <height>  Extract a region of the image sharp extractChannel <band>                  Extract a single channel from a multi-channel image sharp flatten [background]                   Merge alpha transparency channel, if any, with a
+                                               background
-  sharp convolve <width> <height> <kernel>     Convolve the image with the specified kernel sharp extract <top> <left> <width> <height>  Extract a region of the image sharp extractChannel <band>                  Extract a single channel from a multi-channel image sharp flip                                   Flip the image about the vertical Y axis sharp flop                                   Flop the image about the horizontal X axis sharp gamma [factor]                         Apply a gamma correction by reducing the encoding
+  sharp flip                                   Flip the image about the vertical Y axis sharp flop                                   Flop the image about the horizontal X axis sharp gamma [factor] [factorOut]             Apply a gamma correction by reducing the encoding
                                                (darken) pre-resize then increasing the encoding
                                                (brighten) post-resize
   sharp greyscale                              Convert to 8-bit greyscale; 256 shades of grey